 - Have severe menstrual cramps.

 - Bleed for more than 7 days.
-A normal menstrual cycle usually lasts 4 to 6 days.
+A normal period usually lasts 4 to 6 days.

 Feel tired, weak, and short of breath.
 This can be a sign of anemia.